 While some analysts initially worried the orange variant would alienate buyers seeking more traditional finishes, early sales data suggests the opposite.
 The polarizing color appears to be generating social media discussion and word-of-mouth marketing that money can't buy.

 The iPhone Air's instant sellout in China is particularly noteworthy given the device's premium positioning and ultra-slim design.
-Industry watchers see this as validation of 's strategy to push design boundaries while maintaining the premium pricing that drives profit margins.
+Industry watchers see this as validation of Apple's strategy to push design boundaries while maintaining the premium pricing that drives profit margins.